Sania-Singla/notes_sql/readme.md

 ## 🛡️ Security and Best Practices
-✅ Store passwords and sensitive data securely in environment variables.<br>
+-  Store passwords and sensitive data securely in environment variables.
-✅ Validate all API routes to ensure data integrity.<br>
+- Validate all API routes to ensure data integrity.
-✅ Use parameterized queries to prevent SQL injection attacks.<br>
+- Use parameterized queries to prevent SQL injection attacks.
-✅ Apply HTTPS for secure communication.<br>
-✅ Regularly update dependencies to patch vulnerabilities.<br>
+- Regularly update dependencies to patch vulnerabilities.
-✅ Use robust logging and monitoring tools to track errors and access patterns.<br>

 ## 🚀 Future Enhancements
 Integration with other databases (e.g., MongoDB, PostgreSQL).